this

 obj.fun() // 1

-1. Default binding.
-In strict mode this refers to undefined and without strict mode it refers to global object
+and without strict mode it refers to global object

 fun();